rOpenGov/ropengov.github.io/about.md

 About rOpenGov
 ==============

-[rOpenGov](http://ropengov.github.io) is a community-driven ecosystem of [R](http://cran.r-project.org/) packages for open government data and computational social sciences.
+[rOpenGov](http://ropengov.github.io) is an ecosystem of [R](http://cran.r-project.org/) packages focused on computational social sciences and digital humanities.

-More specifically, rOpenGov community is a group of independent package developers working with and/or interested in open goverment data analytics. rOpenGov acts as a loose umbrella for independent [projects]({{ site.url }}/projects) dedicated to open data streams relevant for computational social sciences and providing R-bases tools to access and analyze these information sources.
+We are a community of independent package developers working with and/or interested in open goverment data analytics and related topics.
+The [projects]({{ site.url }}/projects) provide R tools to access and analyze these information sources.

 Project was officially launched in 2013 and is maintained by a core team.
 Currently we are finishing up project infrastructure and actively encourage for [new contributions]({{ site.url }}/contribute).

 Rapidly emerging governmental and other open data streams provide new opportunities for social sciences, data journalism, and citizen participation across the globe.
 So far - however - computational tools dealing with these resources have mostly been lacking.
 We aim at building a scalable software ecosystem which has potential to revolutionize the field.
 We hope to build on lessons learned from similar initiatives in other fields such as [Bioconductor](http://www.bioconductor.org) and [rOpenSci](http://ropensci.org).